 MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Geesthacht> Forschungszentrum Jülich

-The sample table of PANDA allows for a variety of sample environment and may easily be adapted to user specific devices.
-Among other PANDA disposes routinely operated sample environment for:
+The sample table of PANDA allows for a variety of sample environments, and may easily be adapted to user specific devices.
+Among other, PANDA disposes routinely operated sample environment for:

 Vertical magnetic field

 PG monochromator vertically focussed, horizontal flat, no collimation:

 Dr. Petr Čermák

 Find the latest publications regarding PANDA in our publication database iMPULSE:

 Heinz Maier-Leibnitz Zentrum.
 (2015).
 PANDA: Cold three axes spectrometer.
 Journal of large-scale research facilities, 1, A12. http://dx.doi.org/10.17815/jlsrf-1-35

 For citation please always include the DOI.